TrackerControl/tracker-control-android/README.md

 TrackerControl can be downloaded [directly from GitHub](https://github.com/OxfordHCC/tracker-control-android/releases), including automatic checks for updates.

 Alternatively, the app is available on [F-Droid](https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid), the most popular open-source Android app store.
+It is also available on the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/net.kollnig.missioncontrol) F-Droid Repository.

 A feature-reduced version is also available on [Google Play](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play).